ezc/react-dom/README.md

 Now, I know that not everybody works with CoffeeScript, so [here’s the snippet in JavaScript](https://gist.github.com/EtienneLem/3c52167b2ccb6e180132).
 You can also [see the examples](/examples/index.html), which are in JavaScript.

+## Usage
+react-dom is available via `npm install react-dom` or `bower install react-dom`.
+AMD, CommonJS and broswer globals are supported.

 ## Tests
 Run the `npm test` task.